MPSLab-ASU/Jobbed/README.md

 ## Building (Debian)
  - Clone the repository.
- - Ensure you have the `arm-none-eabi-gcc` cross compiler installed.
+ - Ensure you have the `gcc-arm-none-eabi` cross compiler installed `# apt install gcc-arm-none-eabi`.
  - From the root of the directory, i.e. in `Jobbed`, execute `make -f Unix.mk`
  - The built image is found in `build/kernel7.img` and can be copied to the root of the Raspberry Pi SD card's first parition